Overlake (band)

-Overlake is an American rock band from Jersey City, New Jersey.
+Overlake is a shoegaze and indie rock trio from Jersey City, New Jersey.

 History

-Overlake is a shoegaze and indie rock trio from Jersey City, New Jersey.
-They formed in 2012, when guitarist and vocalist Tom Barrett and bassist and vocalist Lysa Opfer, who were playing in another group, became friends over their mutual interest in 1990s bands, and decided to collaborate.
+Overlake formed in 2012, when guitarist and vocalist Tom Barrett and bassist and vocalist Lysa Opfer, who were playing in another group, became friends over their mutual interest in 1990s bands, and decided to collaborate.
 Drummer Scotty Imp soon joined the duo to complete Overlake.
 Their music draws comparison to the bands My Bloody Valentine and Slowdive.
 In 2014, Overlake signed with the record label Killing Horse Records.

 Killing Horse Records

 Overlake released their debut album Sighs on compact disc and digital download on April 15, 2014, via Killing Horse Records.
 They performed at the 2014 South by Southwest music festival.
 Drummer Nick D'Amore joined the band three years later in 2015.
 They released "Travelogue" as a single on 7"-vinyl on October 30, 2015, also via the record label Killing Horse Records, and toured the South and Midwest of the United States extensively throughout 2016.
 The single was recorded and Mixed by Tom Beaujour at Nuthouse Recording in Hoboken, New Jersey in January 2015, and mastered by Joe Lambert at JLM Mastering in Jersey City, New Jersey.